amirmujkicc/amirmujkicc/README.md

 ---

-Feel free to contact me for checking out my code
+ You are welcome to get in touch with me to look at my code; I have over 20 apps to show you.

  How to reach me:
  📧[mujkicc@gmail.com](mailto:mujkicc@gmail.com "e-mail")